-Robert Annis received his MFA from the University of South Florida, where he works as an advisor at the Office of National Scholarships.
+Robert Annis received his MFA from the University of South Florida.
 He was nominated for the 2013 and 2014 AWP Intro Journals Project, and won the Bettye Newman Poetry Award in 2014, and the Estelle J. Zbar Poetry Prize in 2015.
 His poetry has appeared in Exit 7, American Tanka, Foothill, Oracle Fine Arts Review, and the Noctua Review.

 Ryan Cheng – Poetry Editor

 Ryan Cheng received his MFA in poetry from the University of South Florida.
 He was awarded the 2013 AWP Intro Journal Entry Award for poetry and the Bettye Newman Poetry Award in 2013.
 His poetry has appeared in Quarterly West, The Ignatian Literary Magazine, and elsewhere.
 He currently lives in Tampa, Florida where he teaches professional writing at the University of South Florida and serves as a board member of YellowJacket Press, an independent small poetry press and the only publisher of poetry chapbook manuscripts in Florida.
 When he’s not teaching, he is probably somewhere eating phở, the cure-all.